Web Copywriting: Creating Effective and Optimised Content

 What exactly is web copywriting?

-Web copywriting:
+Web copywriting: a definition

 Web copywriting is the discipline of writing content intended for publication and consumption on the internet.
 However, this practice comes with a unique set of constraints to adhere to and composition rules to understand.
 Behind the term “web copywriting” lies a complex reality, distinct from the guidelines that govern print media writing or journalistic writing.
 The goal here is to publish content that caters both to internet users who will read it and search engines that will index and position it in their results list (thereby making it visible).
 In other words, writing for the web involves simultaneously meeting the demands of online consumption and the criteria for search engine optimisation – this is where web copywriting intersects with SEO.